All Episodes

 mike rothschild

-These guys who are sort of quasi-military connected, quasi-intelligence connected, and they've turned that into a persona where they know everything, and they have all the secrets, and they can see through everything.
+These guys who are sort of quasi-military connected, quasi-intelligence-connected, and they've turned that into a persona where they know everything and they have all the secrets and they can see through everything.

-And they're, like, the most dangerous people in the world because they're the only ones who are willing to tell the truth.
+And they're like the most dangerous people in the world because they're the only ones who are willing to tell the truth.

-And meanwhile, like, nothing ever happened.
+And meanwhile, like nothing ever.

 jordan holmes